novavi/fdc3-installer/README.md

 - Load the installer config.
   - file is JSON format and must be named `fdc3-installer-config.json`.
-  - config will be loaded from root of either from the container origin or the app origin, depending on whether InstallerConfigSource.Container or InstallerConfigSource.App is passed as an argument to the `installAgent()` method.
+  - config will be loaded from the root of either the container origin or the app origin, depending on whether InstallerConfigSource.Container or InstallerConfigSource.App is passed as an argument to the `installAgent()` method.
   - if config is loaded from the container origin - and assuming the container origin differs from the app origin - then the use of [Fetch API](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API) for the load process means that the config file will need to be returned with valid [CORS](https://developer.mozilla.org/en-US/docs/Web/HTTP/CORS) headers.
   - provider directory can be defined either inline within the config (`providerDirectory` property) or externally via the `providerDirectoryUrl` property.
 - Discover the agent (i.e. provider identifier) using the strategy from the config (multiple strategies supported).